tq-bit/chattergram/readme.md

 ### Prerequisites

-At a bare minimum, you need to have a working version of Docker and Docker-compose installed on your machine.
+At a bare minimum, you need to have a working version of Docker and docker-compose installed on your machine.
 Please follow the official docs to set these up:

 * [Install Docker](https://docs.docker.com/engine/install/)
 * [Install Docker Compose](https://docs.docker.com/compose/install/)